Multiple Hypothesis Tests Controlling Generalized Error Rates for Sequential Data: Proofs and Auxiliary Results

 \begin{proof}[Proof of Theorem~\ref{thm:DP}] We consider the generic stepdown procedure defined in Section~\ref{sec:gen.D} with step values given by \eqref{DP.gen.cons}.
 Fix $\theta\in\Theta$ such that $\mT(\theta)$ is nonempty and omit it from the notation.
 We show that $\gfdp\le\alpha$, the other claim being similar.
 Our method of proof here, similar to the other theorems, will be to introduce auxiliary random variables (denoted with superscript $^*$) describing the behavior of the specific sequential stepdown procedure under consideration, and then establish inequalities that these random variables satisfy on the event $F=\{\fdp>\gamma_1\}$.
 In other words, the interpretation of all such inequalities should be that they hold with $P(\cdot|F)$-probability~1, where we assume without loss of generality that $P(F)>0$ since otherwise there is nothing to prove.

 As the stepdown procedure proceeds according to its definition in Section~\ref{sec:gen.D}, we may think of the FDP as being updated according to its definition~\eqref{FDP.def} after each rejection of a null hypothesis.
 In particular, the FDP is updated $m_i$ times during the $i$th stage according to the ordering~\eqref{Hsrej}.
 Considering sample paths of data streams on which $\fdp>\gamma_1$ (i.e., outcomes in the event $F$), we define the following auxiliary random variables: Let $i^*$ be the earliest stage at which the updated FDP exceeds $\gamma_1$ at some point during the stage, let $m^*$ denote the smallest value of $m$ such that the rejection of $H^{(j(n_{i^*},|\mJ_{i^*}|-m+1))}$ causes the updated FDP to exceed $\gamma_1$, let $r^*=m^*+m_{i^*}$ so that the $r^*$th rejection causes the FDP to first exceed $\gamma_1$, and finally let $s^*$ be the unique integer $s$ satisfying $s-1\le\gamma_1 r^*<s$ so that $\lfloor \gamma_1 r^*\rfloor+1=s^*$.
+Also, define these random variables arbitrary (equal to $\infty$, say) off of $F$ so they are defined on the entire sample space.
 Note that whereas the $r_i$ in the definition of the procedure in Section~\ref{sec:gen.D} are only updated at the end of each stage, the value of $r^*$ may be determined before the end of the corresponding stage and thus will not necessarily equal any of the $r_i$, even for $i=i^*$.
 Upon the $r^*$th rejection, $s^*$ true null hypotheses have been rejected.
 In other words, $F\subseteq V(s^*,b_{r^*})$, where

 and $V(s,b)$ is defined in \eqref{V.DP}.
 We note that $b_{r^*}$ is merely an auxiliary random variable useful for proving $\gfdp$ control and is not necessarily equal to, say, the stopping boundary appearing in \eqref{cont-samp} for any particular stage of the procedure.